Skip to main content

 Maturity handling

-The opening settlement includes a maturity_at timestamp that defines when the repo closes.
-Automatic maturity: A background worker monitors repo_open settlements that have reached FINALIZED.
-When maturity_at passes, it automatically creates the corresponding repo_close settlement and enqueues it for processing.
+The opening settlement includes a maturity_at timestamp.
+When the opening settlement finalizes and maturity arrives, KeyStone automatically creates the closing settlement.
 Manual trigger: Administrators can trigger maturity early via the admin API:

 POST /v1/admin/settlements/{id}/trigger-maturity